Culture » March 16, 2010

 Jim Crow Redux

-Is mass incarceration the ‘new racial case system’?
+Is mass incarceration the ‘new racial caste system’?

 A specter is haunting post-racial America.
 As pundits trip over themselves to declare that racism is dead in the era of a black president, ever-increasing numbers of African Americans are imprisoned and condemned to second-class citizenship.